itsjennaz/cs386-group1/deliverables/D7-V&V.md

 ## 2. Verification (tests)

 ### 2.1.
 Unit test
-A unit test is an automated test that aims to verify the behavior of a component isolated from the rest of the system.
-For this deliverable, you should have automated tests for the main components of your project.
-Provide the following information:

 * 2.1.1.
 We used mocha, chai, node.js's built-in assert module, and supertest.